Our management team

 Mr. Lyons holds a bachelor’s degree in Economics from Vassar College and an MBA from the University of Chicago.

-Senior vice-president, commercial and corporate development
+Vice-president, commercial and corporate development

 Vice President, General Counsel, and Corporate Secretary